 Here is me showing you a tool I have discovered, called Singing Carrots.
 You can watch it to see how to best use this to improve your pitch:

 Pitch training should be about awareness and getting used to following a certain melody.
 You are not to do it by force.
 With the above tool you simply enjoy the games and exercises and pay attention to your progress.
-To troubleshoot your pitch - learn vocal technique (a good place to start would be taking my free singing quiz or the crash singing course Learn From the Best).
+To troubleshoot your pitch - learn vocal technique (a good place to start would be taking my free singing quiz.

 But.. but…what if I am tone deaf?